In the past, there’s been several posts here on the site about how to practically implement a low carbohydrate diet.

 BCAA supplementation after exercise has been shown to cause faster recovery of muscle strength, and even more interestingly, the ability to slow down muscle breakdown – even during intense training and “overreaching” (getting very close to overtraining).

 When you supplement with BCAA’s, they can decrease the blood indicators of muscle tissue damage after long periods of exercise, thus indicating reduced muscle damage, and they also help maintain higher blood levels of amino acids, which can make you feel happy even when you’re suffering during exercise.

 But most importantly, if you’re on a low carbohydrate diet, when taken prior to a fasted exercise session, BCAA’s could improve your fat oxidation and utilization of storage fatty acids as a fuel.

 Dosage for BCAA’s would be leucine, isoleucine and valine in a 3g:1.5g:1.5g ratio.
 I personally just whole amino acids (see below), but they’re spendier, so if you want to go with BCAA’s you could use the supplement Recoverease, at about 4 capsules an hour.

 Whole amino acids offer you all the benefits of Branched Chain Amino Acids, and then some.
-Whole amino acids (also know as essential amino acids, or EAA’s),were essentially (pun intended) summed up in this article I wrote previously about EAA’s:
+Whole amino acids (also known as essential amino acids, or EAA’s), were essentially (pun intended) summed up in this article I wrote about EAA’s: